vfilipovi/vhs-frontend-lab/README.md

 - make a screen that represents the VHS catalogue (list all VHS items available)
 - make a screen where the user can see details of a specific VHS item (screen where the user ends up when they click on an item in the catalogue)
 - make a screen where the user can create a new VHS item that will be submitted to the catalogue (there needs to be a form that the user fills out and then submits it)
+- when creating a new VHS item, allow the user to upload a thumbnail image of the movie (see additional info below)
 - make a screen where the user can edit an existing VHS item (same form as when creating a new VHS item, but this time the form is automatically filled with existing data and the user can edit it)
 - make it possible for the user to delete an existing VHS item
 - add a simple search input on the VHS list page where the user will be able to search the catalogue by item title